Comments on the holographic description of Narain theories: Discussion

 The underlying assumption we relied on in section \ref{sec:analysis} is that the spaces of Narain theories, of chiral CFTs defined by even self-dual Euclidean lattices, of Narain theories associated with quantum codes, and of lattice sphere packings (arbitrary lattices with the unit cell volume) are not only closely related (as discussed in \cite{hartman2019sphere,Dymarsky:2020bps}), but in fact share crucial features.
 Thus, we expect that the vanishing variance of the level densities of code and chiral theories will extend to the ensemble of all Narain theories.
 By extending this reasoning to lattice sphere packings we arrive at the well-known lore that a random sphere packing is as effective as the averaged one \cite{elkies2000lattices}.
 Furthermore, in asymptotically large dimensions a random sphere packing is conceivably the densest one \cite{elkies2000lattices}, mirroring our conjecture for the maximal spectral gap \eqref{spectralgap}.
 Should our scenario get confirmed, possibly as outlined above, that would in turn solidify the expectation for the sphere packing problem, providing non-trivial feedback from quantum gravity to discrete geometry.

 Confirming the scenario of our paper would also support the expectation that pure gravity in $AdS_3$ is dual not to a particular theory but to an appropriately defined ensemble.
 An important difference between the original analysis of Hartman, Keller and Stoica and the analysis of section \ref{sec:HKS} is that in the Virasoro case the upper limit of the range of the sparseness condition $c/12$ \eqref{sparseness} coincides with the lowest value of $\Delta$ for which Cardy formula yields positive level density.
 In other words, Virasoro theories with maximal spectral gap are automatically sparse.
-This is not the case for Narain theories, as the upper limit of the sparseness condition $c/(2\pi)$ exceeds the hypothetical maximal spectral gap $c/(2\pi e \alpha)$.
+This is not the case for Narain theories, as the upper limit of the sparseness condition $c/(4\pi)$ exceeds the hypothetical maximal spectral gap $c/(2\pi e)$.
 In other words, there are likely non-sparse Narain theories with maximal spectral gap.
 We interpret this as an indication that there are different classes of Narain theories, not only those satisfying the sparseness condition, which can be described holographically using quasi-classical fields in the bulk.
 On the contrary, in the Virasoro case there seems to be only one class of sparse theories with a weakly-coupled bulk description. \\

 We thank O.~Aharony, T.~Hartman, A.~Levin, A.~Maloney, and E.~Perlmutter for discussions.
 This paper benefited from the talks and discussions of the Simons Center for Geometry and Physics workshop Sphere Packing and the Conformal Bootstrap.
-A.D.~is grateful to Weizmann Institute of Science for hospitality and acknowledges support by the NSF grant PHY-2013812.
+A.D.~is grateful to Weizmann Institute of Science for hospitality and acknowledges sabbatical support of the Schwartz/Reisman Institute for Theoretical Physics, and support by the NSF under grant PHY-2013812.